canonical/data-science-stack/docs/tutorial/getting-started.rst

 Overview
 ^^^^^^^^
 The Data Science Stack (DSS) is a ready-made environment that makes it seamless to run GPU enabled containerized Machine Learning (ML) environments.
-It provides easy access to a solution for developing and optimising ML models, utilizing the machine's GPUs and allowing users to utilise different ML environment images based on their needs.
+It provides easy access to a solution for developing and optimising ML models, utilising the machine's GPUs and allowing users to utilise different ML environment images based on their needs.

 Prerequisites
 ^^^^^^^^^^^^^